qq1113009723/listmail-doc/docs/docs/content/zh/upgrade.md

 It is safe to upgrade an older installation with `--upgrade`, but there are a few important things to keep in mind.
 The upgrade automatically imports the `admin_username` and `admin_password` defined in the TOML configuration into the new user management system.

 1. **New login UI**: Once you upgrade an older installation, the admin dashboard will no longer show the native browser prompt for login.
-Instead, a new login UI rendered by listmail is displayed at the URI `/admin/login`.
+Instead, a new login UI rendered by stmails is displayed at the URI `/admin/login`.

-1. **API credentials**: If you are using APIs to interact with listmail, after logging in, go to Settings -> Users and create a new API user with the necessary permissions.
+1. **API credentials**: If you are using APIs to interact with stmails, after logging in, go to Settings -> Users and create a new API user with the necessary permissions.
 Change existing API integrations to use these credentials instead of the old username and password defined in the legacy TOML configuration file or environment variables.

 1. **Credentials in TOML file or old environment variables**: The admin dashboard shows a warning until the `admin_username` and `admin_password` fields are removed from the configuration file or old environment variables.
 In v4.x.x, these are irrelevant as user credentials are stored in the database and managed from the admin UI.
-IMPORTANT: if you are using APIs to interact with listmail, follow the previous step before removing the legacy credentials.
+IMPORTANT: if you are using APIs to interact with stmails, follow the previous step before removing the legacy credentials.